gkeeth/current-sensor/README.md

 # current-sensor
 Hall effect current sensor board.
 Invasive (connected in series with DUT), with BNC output to oscilloscope.

-Designed to fit in 1593W enclosure.
+Designed to fit in Hammond 1593W enclosure.
 Includes PCBs for front and back panels.

 Licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].